Brookies combine fudgy brownie cookies and classic chocolate chip cookies for the perfect mix of chocolatey, sweet, and buttery flavors.

 Recipe Notes

-Note 1: Cocoa powder: The cocoa powder really sets these cookies apart; Dutch-process cocoa powder offers a more robust and intensely deep chocolate flavor -- I don't recommend using plain cocoa powder.
-Hershey’s® “Special Dark” cocoa powder is a Dutch-process cocoa powder that is readily found at most grocery stores.
+Note 1: Dutch-process cocoa powder offers a more robust and intensely deep chocolate flavor.
+I don’t recommend plain cocoa powder.

-Note 2: Cake flour: This flour is responsible for giving the cookies a fluffier, more delicate, and tender crumb.
-It helps keep these cookies soft and chewy.
-We combine cake flour with all-purpose flour to get the perfect texture.
+Note 2: Cake flour helps keep these cookies soft and chewy.
+I combine cake flour with all-purpose flour to get the perfect texture.
 Cake flour is usually found in the baking supplies aisle in the grocery store near other types of flour.
-I don't recommend a different flour substitute or making "homemade" cake flour -- it doesn't work the same in this recipe.
+I don’t recommend a different flour substitute or making “homemade” cake flour; it doesn’t work the same in this recipe.

 Serving: 1serving | Calories: 300kcal | Carbohydrates: 41g | Protein: 3g | Fat: 15g | Saturated Fat: 9g | Polyunsaturated Fat: 0.5g | Monounsaturated Fat: 2g | Trans Fat: 0.4g | Cholesterol: 40mg | Sodium: 29mg | Potassium: 90mg | Fiber: 1g | Sugar: 27g | Vitamin A: 305IU | Vitamin C: 0.05mg | Calcium: 43mg | Iron: 1mg